okeeffed/developer-notes/manual/Web/Web-Concepts.md

 Atomic CSS:

 Trashes everything you’ve know about CSS (pretty much).
-Premise being: only use reusable classes like
+Premise being: only use reusable classes like.
+Just one declaration per selector.
+Essentially, putting the styling back to the markup, like we used to do in the early nineties.